Bik Kwoon Tye

 Bik Kwoon Yeung Tye (戴楊碧瓘; born c.
 1947) is a Chinese-American molecular geneticist and structural biologist.
 Tye's pioneering work on eukaryotic DNA replication led to the discovery of the minichromosome maintenance (MCM) genes in 1984, which encode the catalytic core of the eukaryotic replisome.
 Tye also determined the first high-resolution structures of both the MCM complex and the Origin Recognition Complex (ORC) in 2015 and 2018.
-Tye is currently a Professor Emeritus (2015) at Cornell University and a visiting professor at the Hong Kong University of Science & Technology.
+Tye is currently a Professor Emeritus (2015) at Cornell University.
 She is married to Henry Sze-Hoi Tye and is the mother of Kay Tye and Lynne Tye.

 Early life and education

 Tye was born and raised in Hong Kong where she attended St. Stephen's Girls’ College from kindergarten through high school.
 She then obtained a full scholarship to pursue undergraduate studies in chemistry at Wellesley College in Massachusetts, USA and graduated with a Bachelor of Arts in 1969.
 Upon graduation, Tye moved to California to complete an M.Sc. in biochemistry at the University of California San Francisco (UCSF) supervised by Cho Hao Li (李卓皓).
 Following her master's in 1971, Tye pursued Ph.D. training in genetics at the Massachusetts Institute of Technology under the joint mentorship of David Botstein and Joel Huberman.
 In 1974, Tye was awarded the Helen Hay Whitney Post-doctoral Research Fellowship with which she pursued further research training in molecular genetics under the supervision of Bob Lehman at Stanford University until 1977.
-Her post-doctoral work on DNA replication lead to the discovery of short Okazaki fragments generated during aberrant DNA repair in E.coli.
+Her post-doctoral work on DNA replication focused on the study of short Okazaki fragments, which were generated during aberrant DNA repair in E.coli.